Hakyll From Scratch Pt 1

 (Download the example)

 This is the most minimal and unmagical Hakyll site builder I’ve been able to write.
-It’s functionally equivalent to the Unix shell command mkdir _site; cp index.html _site.
-I’ve excised most of the syntactic sugar for the sake of my own understanding.
+It’s functionally equivalent to the Unix shell command mkdir _site; cp index.html _site – it copies index.html into the _site directory unchanged.
+I’ve excised most of the syntactic sugar to help my own understanding.

 -- Minimal Hakyll site